Back to Ashtarak

 Production

-The film’s principal photography took ten days and was completed in July 2021.
+Principal photography for the film took place over ten focused days in July 2021.

 Post - Production